Tag Archives: autism

 A Note on Co-Morbidity and Social Issues

-And many of the “challenges” of autism actually come from societal attitudes toward autism.
+And many of the “challenges” of autism actually come from societal attitudes toward autism and demands on children to “learn how to act normal”.
 For example, if a child jumps up and down with excitement, is that really a problem behavior that needs to be corrected?
 If a teenager gets overwhelmed by noises, so chooses to wear noise-canceling headphones in many situations, is there a reason anyone else should care about this?
 If someone can’t stand it when the different foods on their plates touch each other, isn’t it easy to use just a little extra care when dishing them up instead of using a lot of energy telling them that “you just have to learn to cope with that”?
 If the neurotypical community understood more about neurodiverse people, and made simple adjustments, it would greatly reduce the “challenges of autism.”

 Screening and Diagnostic Testing